Zion - Angels LandingNational Park Hat

 Design Process

-Creating these National Park hats with their panoramic embroidery is a detailed process going beyond simply buying and reselling bulk hats.
-There are no logos and no branding on any of our hats, just National Parks, from a small company in Seattle, Washington.
+Creating these National Park hats with their panoramic embroidery is a detailed process going beyond simply buying and reselling bulk designs.

 Then we get to designing!
-Embroidery is naturally limited in colors and we use a 15 color (the most you'll find) edgeless embroidery process which takes about 90 minutes and over 60,000 stitches per hat, but allows us to show off those flowers and that running water in your favorite park.
+Embroidery is naturally limited in colors and we use a 15 color (the most you'll find) edgeless embroidery process which takes upwards of 90 minutes and over 60,000 stitches per hat, but allows us to show off every detail from that epic mountain range to the colorful flowers in your favorite park.

 Finally the design get digitized for embroidery, a sample is made for any final tweaks, and we go to production getting these fantastic hats on your heads.